Return to Index

 - Try to identify when your loved one may wander.
 Choose an activity that may help to distract and lower anxiety.

-- Reassure your loved one.
-Tell your loved one that he or she is in the right place.
+- Reassure your loved one that he or she is in the right place.

 - Make sure that your neighbors are aware that your loved one may attempt to wander.